 All we could make out was, “Hanonim!
 Hanonim!
 Lord!
 Lord!
-Help.”
+Help!”
 And then we couldn’t understand the phrases that followed because she spoke so fast.
 Sometimes my father was annoyed with her and didn’t want her praying in the living room.
 So she went outside, even when it snowed.
-One time—when I was older—I sent my 9-year-old daughter after her to cover her up with a blanket.
+One time, when I was older, I sent my nine-year-old daughter after her to cover her up with a blanket.

 Praying was so important for my mother that she even washed her hair and put on her nicest clothes.
 “We approach God with the deepest reverence,” she said.
 We had no idea who this ‘Hanonim’ was.
 My daughter even asked her one day why she wouldn’t simply visit this guy if he was that important to her.
 My mother replied, “One day I will.”

-Because of my mother’s prayers, I was never as indoctrinated by the Juche ideology as other North Korean people.
+Because of my mother’s prayers, I was never as indoctrinated by the Juche ideology as other North Korean people. ('Juche' is an ideology promoted by the North Korean authorities which points to man's self-sufficiency.)
 Especially after she confessed to me how I was born.
 My father and mother were married during the Japanese occupation.
 My father had been married before, but he was unable to have any children with his first wife.
 And my mother was also unable to conceive.
 But someone told her that if she prayed to Jesus she would have a baby.
 So she prayed.
 For almost eight years she prayed.
 And then, not long after the Second World War, I was born.

 As I said, my mother never explained the full gospel to me, but when I got married in my early twenties, she shared this story with me.
 And I knew I was a gift of faith.